 The Dont's giving and getting

 You should also refrain from allusions: a colleague who is always late should not be given an alarm clock and should not have a mouthwash for someone who has bad breath.
-Completely reproached are also sexual allusions, above all from Manager to female subordinates
+Completely reproached are also sexual allusions, above all from Chef to female subordinates

 But also the recipient should contribute his part to the success of the Wichtelparty: his possible disappointment should conceal as much as possible.
 For the Schenker is glad when he can determine that his gift is important.
 And duty is in any case a word of thanks.
 It is tasteless, however, to inquire about the price of the gift or to name it.